Anatolian Fortress

 When you set sail on the Bosphorus in a yacht, you will experience the privilege of discovering Anatolian Fortress from the sea.
 Seeing the sea-facing side of the castle up close allows you to notice angles that are not visible from land.
 As your yacht glides slowly past the castle, you may feel surrounded by centuries-old walls.
 Additionally, from the sea, you can clearly see the Rumeli Hisar and Anadolu Hisar facing each other across the strait, offering you the chance to photograph these two historical guardians at the same time.

-If you want to add an unforgettable experience to your Bosphorus tour, add Anatolian Fortress to your route and rent a yacht.
-Watching the silhouette of the fortress at sunset during your private yacht trip will give you the feeling of travelling back in time.
-Accompanied by the cool breeze of the Bosphorus, you can enjoy the beauty of both the Asian and European sides and create memorable moments.
-Plan your yacht tour at your own pace and according to your preferences, and discover Anatolian Fortress and the other gems of the Bosphorus from the sea, making your visit to Istanbul truly unforgettable.
+If you want to add an unforgettable experience to your Bosphorus tour, you can rent a yacht by adding Anatolian Fortress to your route.
+Watching the silhouette of the castle at sunset during your private yacht trip will make you feel like you've traveled through time.
+You can enjoy and accumulate pleasant memories while seeing the beauties on both the Asian and European sides of the Bosphorus with the cool breeze of the Istanbul Strait.
+Enhance your visit to Istanbul by exploring Anatolian Fortress and other gems of the Bosphorus from the sea with a yacht tour planned according to your own pace and taste.